Hsinha11/Leetcode-solutions/Readme.md

 - 🐛 **Found a bug?** Open an issue with details
 - ❓ **Have questions?** Check existing issues or create a new one
 - 💡 **Suggestions?** We'd love to hear your ideas!
+- 😢 **PR not approved?** I tend to approve most PRs at night, in case your PR doesn't get approved timely tag me @Hsinha11 in the comments and I shall approve it, if it is fit :)
 ---

 ## 📊 **Repository Stats**